 - Dryness, to the point of peeling or flaking skin

-- Cracked Skin
+- Cracked Skin on fingertips and other areas

 - Blisters pr oozing skin